justonpoints/koa-bookshelf-api-starter/README.md

 Current flow:

-- (logger): logs the requests in the console. set to false to turn off.
+- (logger): logs the requests in the console.
+Set this to false to turn it off.
 - (error handler): manages the general error messages.
 Throws 500 errors for uncaught errors.
 - (limiter): basic limiter from koa-better-ratelimit
 - (auth): session handler.
 - (public router): Apis that can accessed without a session.
-- (authenticated): checks if the provided cookie is contains a open session.
+- (authenticated): checks if the provided cookie contains an open session.
 - (router): Apis that require an authenticated session.

 Plans: